ionlyseespots/ambient-design/README.md

 * Document outliner: http://ionlyseespots.github.io/ambient-IDE/

 ## Usage

 Feel free to link to the Ambient CSS file and use HTML, whenever and wherever you like.
 We have created a [starting HTML5 example](http://ionlyseespots.github.io/ambient-design/examples/starter-template/index.html) for you to start building the intent of your content.

-## Background

-Sometimes I have UI that plays well with a traditional grid paradigm but sometimes I need a more complex grid.
-This can mean learning grid classes for structure with floats, columns and media queries.

-I liked reusing classes for design but I became frustrated with classes for structure that were not very clear.
-I wanted to get back to basics with HTML5 and create a methodology to layout the document outline.
-The layout should be dynamic, and fit any range of viewports.

 ## Inspiration